bogedy/bogedy.github.io-OLD/_posts/2022-05-27-hardyweinberg_post.md

 Here we samples from the posterior distributions of $f$ and $r$.
-The HDI is just a "high density interval where 94% of the data lies.
+The HDI is just a "high density interval" where 94% of the data lies.
 There is not one unique HDI.
 Below I show a histogram of their joint distribution.

 (Why does it show the 94% HDI instead of 95%?
 The authors of this graphics package said it's to [keep you on your toes](https://arviz-devs.github.io/arviz/getting_started/Introduction.html#arviz-rcparams).)